-Our Special Educational Needs Co-ordinator (SENCo) is Emma Tuffey
+Our Special Educational Needs Co-ordinator (SENCo) is Kerry Bishop

-Fosse Primary School is a place where everyone is valued and cared for as an individual, and where children are at the centre of all we do.
+Fosse Mead Primary Adacemy is a place where everyone is valued and cared for as an individual, and where children are at the centre of all we do.

 As a school we comply with the Local Authority Expectations of Schools.
 This outlines the key ways in which pupils should be supported in school.
 For more information see the ‘Local Offer’ link on our website.

 Please see below the different words and abbreviations that we use in school:

 - SEND – Special Educational Needs and Disability